alien45/cv/README.md

 - Sole developer of the entire frontend & off-chain Node.js backend
 - In-app Blockchain wallet, partner & team management and timekeeping & financial statement viewer
-- Marketplace with proposal submission & approval with automated payouts on completion
+- Marketplace with proposal submission & approval with automated payouts
 - Streamlined user onboarding flow with signup, faucet, backup & diff-aware selective restore system and in-app notifications & chat
 - Engineered a sequential & resumable on/off-chain transaction queue with history UI for debugging and transparency
-- Co-designed and implemented **BONSAI**, an innovative dual on/off-chain proof system using hash anchoring and token-based verification. <!-- PDF-IGNORE-START -->
+- Co-designed and implemented **BONSAI**, an innovative dual on/off-chain proof system using hash anchoring and token-based verification.<!-- PDF-IGNORE-START -->

   ><b>BONSAI:</b> Blockchainization of NoSQL Storage Authorization & Identification.
 In other words, a decentralized 2 Factor Authentication mechanism with full control over exactly what is being done/stored.